kshakir/homebridge-ecowitt/README.md

 # Ecowitt Sensors Homebridge Plugin

 **NOTE: This is a fork of [homebridge-ecowitt](https://github.com/C0nquistadore/homebridge-ecowitt) that adds the following functionality:**
-- Creates a thermostat tile for temperature sensors so they show up as a seperate tile in Homekit.
+- Optionally creates (fake) thermostat tiles for temperature sensors so they show up as a seperate tile in Homekit.
-- Adds an option in the config for showing these tiles.
+- Adds an option to the config to reregister the accessories.
-- Fixed an issue in the EcowittPlatform where the exisiting accessory was ignored.
-- Made curly braces start on newline (sorry, I couldn't help it).

 A Homebridge plugin providing support for a wide range of **Ecowitt** sensors.